Voltstro-Studios/UnityWebBrowser/README.md

 For further documentation, see [UWB's project site](https://projects.voltstro.dev/UnityWebBrowser/articles/).

 The project site covers information such as Engines, Platform support, advance setup, plus more.

+## Issues/Features Requests/Questions (Support)

+With issues, please use the [GitHub issue tracker](https://github.com/Voltstro-Studios/UnityWebBrowser/issues).

+With feature requests and questions, please use [GitHub Discussions](https://github.com/Voltstro-Studios/UnityWebBrowser/discussions).

+Before opening a new issue/discussion, make sure someone else hasn't already asked.

+PLEASE DO NOT USE DISCORD FOR SUPPORT!

 ## Contributing